mcraig0602/RecipeSite_React/README.md

 This is another version of my recipe site written with React.
 It's still a work in progress, but it's coming along.

+-Made some headway on making everything a little more smooth.
+-I need to figure out a way to convert the quantities between recipes and optimize the quantity.
+-Make the autocomplete on the recipe selector more smooth.
+-The masterside of the app is kind of broken.
+I'm updating the individual tab portion.

 ## Standard Create React App stuff

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).